aeon-lab/stream_selector/readme.md

 | `streams_to_dataframe()` | Synchronize and merge streams |
 | `resample_dataframe()` | Resample to uniform frequency |
 | `truncate_dataframe()` | Remove edge samples |

+### Survey Processing

+Survey data cleanup functions are provided as code snippets in the documentation above.
+For a complete implementation, see the examples directory.

 ## Requirements